Saturated Fats Foods What You Need to Know

 Tips for Reducing Saturated Fat Intake

 Keeping a balanced diet and cutting down on saturated fats is key for a healthy heart.
 Start by choosing wisely when you shop for groceries.
-Look for foods with less saturated fat7.
-Also, pick leaner meats and low-fat dairy products when you can7.
+Look for foods with less saturated fat.
+Also pick leaner meats and low fat dairy products when you can.

 Smarter Shopping Strategies

-Be aware of the saturated fat in what you buy at the supermarket7.
-Choose items labeled as “low” saturated fat, which means 1.5g or less per 100g7.
+Be aware of the saturated fat in what you buy at the supermarket.
+Choose items labeled as low saturated fat which means 1.5g or less per 100g.
 This easy step can greatly reduce your saturated fat intake.

 Healthier Cooking Methods

 Choose cooking methods that use less saturated fat in the kitchen.
-Grilling, baking, and steaming are better than frying, which adds a lot of saturated fat to your food7.
+Grilling baking and steaming are better than frying which adds a lot of saturated fat to your food.
 Use healthy oils like olive or avocado oil instead of butter or lard8.

 Making Wise Choices When Dining Out

-Eating out can be tough when you want to eat less saturated fat, but you can make better choices7.
-Pick lean proteins like grilled chicken or fish, and go for vegetable dishes over creamy or fried ones8.
-Choose sauces and dressings that are low in saturated fat7.
+Eating out can be tough when you want to eat less saturated fat, but you can make better choices.
+Pick lean proteins like grilled chicken or fish and go for vegetable dishes over creamy or fried ones.
+Choose sauces and dressings that are low in saturated fat.

-By changing a few things in your shopping, cooking, and eating habits, you can cut down on saturated fats and help your heart health78.
+By changing a few things in your shopping, cooking and eating habits you can cut down on saturated fats and help your heart health.

 Healthy cooking methods